AMSP-04/NETN-LOG/NETN-LOG.md

 space
 Consumer->Provider: LOG_ServiceReceived
 ```-->
+**Figure: Phases of the Logistics Service Pattern**

+The logistics service pattern is divided into three phases:
 **Service Negotiation**: the service is requested, offers received and offers are either accepted or rejected.
 1. The consumer initiates negotiation by requesting a service using `LOG_RequestService`.
 If the time specified in the `RequestTimeOut` parameter pass without an offer is made, the consumer shall cancel the service using `LOG_CancelService`.
 2. Offers are sent by provider using `LOG_OfferService`.
 The provider notifies the consumer of its ability to deliver the service using the `IsOffering` attribute and `RequestTimeOut` indicates how long the offer is valid.